- »APT Reverses and The Star Sydney Cancels Live Poker

 Places like The Star Sydney are acknowledging that there will be no live poker at all through the end of the year.
 And the Australian Poker Tour is already cancelling its recently-announced September event.

-Not only is the coronavirus pandemic still lurking and threatening another wave of positive Covid-19 cases, its unpredictable nature is forcing businesses to refrain from taking chances.
+Not only is the coronavirus pandemic still lurking and threatening another wave of positive Covid-19 cases, but its unpredictable nature is also forcing businesses to refrain from taking chances.
 Cancelling an event after putting time and effort into planning it can be more costly and troublesome for organizers and players than a preemptive shutdown.

 APT Cancels at Southport Sharks

 Less than one month ago, the Australian Poker Tour excitedly announced its return to the live tables.
 After much planning and clearance with the venue, not to mention new protocols in place for the event, the APT announced an 11-tour series at Southport Sharks on the Gold Coast over the first weekend in September.

 CEO David Miles worked with the venue to plan for social distancing and sanitization at the series.
 They would set the tables at least 1.5 metres apart, limit the number of players at the tables, encourage online registration, and check the temperatures of players.
 They planned to offer hand sanitizer, masks, and gloves to all who wanted them.

 It was going to be a unique weekend of tournaments, but the APT wanted to do it.

 Just weeks later, the APT felt the need to postpone it.
 They offered this message on the website and through social media channels: